-Which Open Enterprise Server (OES) Linux or NetWare servers and volumes are you going to migrate your Windows server folders to?

-You should plan which servers and volumes in your destination eDirectory tree will receive each of your Windows server folders.
+Which NetWare servers and volumes are you going to migrate your Windows server folders to You should plan which servers and volumes in your destination eDirectory tree will receive each of your Windows server folders.
 You can select a separate location for each folder, if desired.
-In order to plan effectively, you will need to become familiar with the file structure on the NetWare servers in your destination eDirectory tree.
+In order to plan effectively, you will need to become familiar with the file structure or the NetWare servers in your destination eDirectory tree.

-□ Which Windows users and groups am I going to migrate?
+☐ Which Windows users and groups am I going to migrate?
 Which eDirectory containers on the destination eDirectory tree am I going to migrate them into?